xupei0610/guitar/dataset/README.md

 - hammer-ons and pull-offs.

 All data were collected from a professional guitarist, and are general guitar-playing motions instead of the recording of playing any specific songs.
-All notes were played as 1/8th and mostly at 100BPM.
+All notes were played as 1/8th and mostly at 100BPM, and the data were recorded at 120FPS.
 The instrument is a [Fender American Deluxe Stratocaster](doc/guitar.pdf)  guitar with 6 strings and 22 frets.
 The scale length is 25.5 inches.

 We deployed 18 infrared cameras for motion capture, 7 of which have a resolution of 9MP and 11 have a resolution of 4MP.
 All cameras are the products from [NOKOV](https://www.nokov.com/).